py-code314/time-tracking-dashboard/README.md

 ## Acknowledgments

 1. I'd like to thank [Andy Bell](https://piccalil.li/blog/a-more-modern-css-reset/) for his CSS reset.
-2. I used some [CSS and JS code](https://inclusive-components.design/cards/) from the website by Haydon Pickering to make the cards accessible to screen readers.
+2. I used [CSS and JS code](https://inclusive-components.design/cards/) from the website by Haydon Pickering to apply some styles and accessibility features.